-Chrysogonum virginianum 'Allen Bush' - Golden star or green and gold
+Chrysogonum virginianum 'Allen Bush' - Golden Star or Green and Gold

-Chrysogonum virginianum 'Allen Bush'
+Golden Star or Green and Gold Chrysogonum virginianum 'Allen Bush'

 Chrysogonum ‘Allen Bush has a more compact habit and more flowers than the species.
 Light green, triangular leaves are the perfect backdrop for the star-shaped, golden flowers.
 It blooms abundantly in the spring and fall and sporadically through the heat of summer.
 This is a great groundcover for woodland gardens, edging along paths and shady perennial borders.